As of Friday, January 28, 2022:

 The policies below apply to camping outside of the wilderness camping zone.
 Wilderness camping permits for the wilderness camping zone (see map [PDF 8.48MB]) are available for mountaineers, climbers, ski tourers, and other visitors with advanced skills in wilderness travel and camping only.
 See Wilderness Camping for details.

-- Reservations must be made in advance of arrival, through the Discover Camping Reservation Service.
+- Reservations must be made in advance of arrival.
 You cannot make reservations or self-register at the park.
 There is no cash payment accepted in the park.

 - Camp only within designated sites.
 Each campground has a limited number of sites that are identified by a tent pad; to stay in a campground you must reserve a tent pad(s).
 A reservation holds a spot in the campground selected, but not a specific site (tent pad or bunk in the Elfin Lakes shelter).
 Site selection is available to reservation holders on a first-come, first-served basis when they arrive at the campground.

 - Reservation fee: $6 (plus tax) per tent pad per night, up to a maximum of $18 (plus tax).

 - Tent pad size: 10' x 10', will hold a maximum of two tents and 1 to 4 people (all ages).

 - Maximum party size: 4 per tent pad; each reservation can reserve up to a maximum of 3 tent pads.

 - At least one party member must be 16 years or older.

 - Itinerary changes are not permitted once you arrive in the park.
 No refunds will be allowed for itinerary changes, regardless of weather or conditions.